ovindu17/fuel-quota-management/README.md

 # Fuel Quota Management System

 A comprehensive solution for managing fuel quotas with a React frontend, Spring Boot backend, and Flutter mobile application.
+(Designed to manage fuel quota of vehicles online due to the fuel shortage crisis in Srilanka during COVID-19 virus)

 ## Project Overview